If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 A cold day calls for a hot cup of joe and homemade biscotti — and Garten’s cherry-pistachio biscotti will be gone before you know it.
 Considered an intermediate-level recipe, this makes 25 to 30 biscotti and was published in Garten’s 2016 cookbook, Cooking for Jeffrey.

 They’re the cookies your grandma always set out every Christmas, and Garten’s recipe might just be as good as Meemaw’s.
-Filled with your pick of raspberry or apricot jam, this intermediate recipe makes 32 cookies.
+Filled with your pick of raspberry or apricot jam (you can’t go wrong with Bonne Maman), this intermediate recipe makes 32 cookies.

 Another Christmas classic dessert, these traditional Linzer cookies will hit you with a wave of nostalgia.
 Much like thumbprint cookies, these sugar-dusted, bite-size delights are filled with raspberry preserves.
 And this particular intermediate recipe yields 36 cookies.